AMSteffensen/OsloBysykkel/readme.md

 # Work Applicaiton Assignment

-This project uses the Oslo Bysykkel API oslobysykkel.no/apne-data
+This project is for a Job applicaiton.